You can find more information on COVID-19 in the Philippines, here.

 Though COVID-19 mainly affects the lungs, its effects run deeper.
 Because of isolation and uncertainty, the pandemic can trigger anxiety and depression.

-Experts recommend doing constant mental health checks and to reach out to family and friends in order to maintain your mental and emotional health during the quarantine period.
+Experts recommend doing constant mental health checks.
+Reaching out to family and friends during the quarantine period can make a big difference.
 Taking breaks from reading the news can also help.

 Anxiety due to COVID-19 can also be taxing on those with pre-existing mental health conditions.
 This is because it can trigger feelings of fear and uncertainty.
 Some experts call this “collective trauma” that the world has to process as we live through this unprecedented crisis.

 Once a person starts manifesting symptoms, like fever, dry cough and fatigue, they are advised to go on self-isolation immediately.
-Then it’s best to have a nasal swab test done.
+Then it’s best to have an RT-PCR swab test done.

 Without proper social distancing and quarantine measures, experts predict a surge in cases.
 As of this writing, several clinical trials seeking to find a cure or vaccine for COVID-19 are in progress across the world.